squidarth/squidarth.github.io/_posts/2020-09-06-scala-mocks.md

 trait Mock[T]

 class MockContext {
-  /* Mutable list of values, for each of the mocks */ val handlers : Buffer[Any] = Buffer[Any]()
+  /* Mutable list of tuples, for each of the methods mocked.
+   * An entry in this Buffer looks like this:
+   * (mock: Mock[_], functionName: String, argument: Any, returnValue: Any) */ val handlers : Buffer[Any] = Buffer[Any]()

+  /* This is used to keep track of the current method
+   * that we are mocking, and contains the mock, function name,
+   * and argument */
   var currentMockMethod: (Mock[_], String, Any) = null

   def appendHandler[Value](value: Value) = {